-Our solution is to use the server to process the faces of the mesh into an octree structure that can be traversed by depth ranges, from front to back.
+To keep the processing of the datasets to a minimum, we perform a one-time preprocessing of the datasets to extract the unique triangle faces and vertices and store them in a binary format that we read when starting the server.
+Then, we use the server to process the faces of the mesh into an octree structure that can be traversed by depth ranges, from front to back.
 For every packet of faces requested from the client, the server first culls faces outside the current depth range, sorts the remaining faces, and sends them to the client.
 Subsequent packets use incremented depth ranges.
-This has the effect of distributing the sorting burden to each step of the progression.
+This has the effect of distributing the sorting burden between each step of the progression.
 It also prevents unused geometry from being sorted.